phpcr/phpcr-docs/book/introduction.rst

 In the following chapters, we will show how to use the API.
 But first, you need a very brief overview of the core elements of PHPCR.
-After reading this tutorial, you should browse through the API documentation to get an idea what operations you can do on each of those elements.
+After reading this guide, you should browse through the API documentation to get an idea what operations you can do on each of those elements.
 See the conclusions for links if you want to have more background.